0errorszzz/DE-ads-performance/README.md

 # DE-ads-performance

-Zoomcamp project
-Ads Performance Data Pipeline Project Overview
+## Ads Performance Data Pipeline Project Overview
 This project builds a complete end-to-end data pipeline to analyze multi-channel advertising performance (TikTok, Meta, Google) for year 2024.
 It covers infrastructure, orchestration, transformation, and visualization.
-Tech Stack
-Infrastructure: Terraform (GCP BigQuery)
-Orchestration: Mage AI
-Transformation: dbt (Data Build Tool)
-Storage: Google BigQuery
-Visualization: Looker Studio

 ## Problem Description
 In modern digital marketing, companies run advertising campaigns across multiple platforms such as TikTok Ads, Meta Ads, and Google Ads.
 However, it is often unclear which platform delivers the best return and what factors drive performance changes over time.